Write a good commit message

 - People debugging code.

-1. Good commit messages should have a subject line.
-One sentence briefly describing what the change is, and (if it makes sense) why it was necessary.
+1. Good commit messages should have a sentence in the subject line briefly describing what the change is and when appropriate, why it was necessary.

-A good subject line gives the reader the power to know the gist of the commit without bothering to read the whole commit message.
+A good subject line gives the reader the power to know the gist of the commit without needing to read the entire commit message.

 Fix stats link on m.example.com

-This does not need a high-level why part, because it’s obvious – the links weren’t working.
+This does not need a high-level why part, because it’s clear that the links weren’t working.

-Here we need a why part, because if the message was only “clear caches on each post”, the obvious follow-up question is, “Why would you clear cache for each post in a loop?!”.
+We need a why part, because if the message was only “clear caches on each post”, the follow-up question would be, “Why would you clear cache for each post in a loop?”.

-Whenever the commit is a part of a clearly-defined and named project, prefixing the commit with the project name is also very helpful.
-It’s not mandatory, because often the project space is vague and the list of committed files reveals similar information.
+If the commit is a part of a clearly-defined and named project, prefixing the commit with the project name is very helpful.
+However, it’s not mandatory, because the project space may be vague and the list of committed files reveals similar information.

-2. There should be an empty line between the subject line and the rest of the commit message (if any).
-Whitespace is like bacon for our brains.
+2. There should be an empty line between the subject line and the rest of the commit message (if any) for readability.

-3. A good commit message tells why a change was made.
+3. A good commit message should explain the reasoning behind why a change was made.

-Reasoning why is helpful to both of our audiences.
-Those following the timeline, can learn a new approach and how to make their code better.
-Those tracing bugs gain insight for the context of the problem you were trying to solve, and it helps them decide whether the root cause is in the implementation or higher up the chain.
+Those following the timeline can learn a new approach and those tracing bugs can understand the context of the problem better, which may help decide whether the root cause is in the implementation or further up the chain.

 JSON API: Split class into hierarchy for easier inclusion in ExamplePlugin Including the old code required a bunch of hacks and compatibility layers.
 With the new hierarchy, we can get rid of almost all the hacks and drop the files into ExamplePlugin as is.

-Here the commit message very conveniently explains what the downsides were of the old approach and why the new approach is better.
+The commit message above explains what the downsides were of the old approach and why the new approach is preferable.

 Remove filtering by ticket It's not very useful, while it's slow to generate.
 The workflow is to usually go to the ticket page and see associated comments there.

-Here the commit message shares a UX decision we made, which is the primary reason of the commit.
+This commit message shares a UX decision made, the primary reason of the commit.

-5. Most commits fix a problem.
-In this case a good commit message explains what caused the problem and what its consequences were.
+5. Most commits fix a problem, but a good commit message explains what caused the problem and its consequences.

-Everybody needs to know what caused a problem in order to avoid causing a similar problem again.
-Knowing the consequences can explain already noticed erroneous behaviour and can help somebody debugging a problem compare the consequences of this, already fixed problem with the one being debugged.
+Knowing what caused a problem can avoid causing a similar problem again and understanding the consequences can help explain any erroneous behavior.
+For instance, during debugging, one can compare the consequences of a fixed problem with the new one.